ylu8888/ylu8888/README.md

 My name is Yang and I'm from Brooklyn, New York

-🏫 I am currently a M.Eng Computer Science student at Cornell University
+🏫 I am currently a Computer Science student at Cornell University

 ⚡ Work Experience: